YuhaiLi78/academic-kickstart/content/post/c++1/index.md

 // ./executable
 // 100
 ```
-Notice that in order to be used externally, a `const` variable has to not only be declared by `extern` but also to be initialized because its value is not motifiable after declarition.
+Notice that in order to be used externally, a `const` variable has to not only be declared by `extern` but also to be initialized because its value is unmotifiable after declarition.

 # 4. Utility and common mistakes
 (1) Unmotifiable after declarition